neilvidyarthi/beginners-guide-to-todist/chapters/02_Getting_started.md

 ![](figures/todoist-signup-6.png)

 After that, you are done with the sign-up.
-You can choose to subscribe to the Todoist blog if you want to be updated with productivity tricks and news about Todoist, or choose not to if you don't want to.
+You can choose to subscribe to the Todoist blog if you’re interested in productivity tricks and news about Todoist or you can choose not to subscribe.

 ![](figures/todoist-signup-7.png)